-Step One of the strategy was targeted at maximising the existing Big Glory Bay Stewart Island waterspace asset and included a successful application to increase the 'bay-wide nitrogen' cap and relocation of some of the marine farming sites within Big Glory Bay.
-Step One took four years to complete and has cost \$~1.4 million in consenting costs.
+Step One of the strategy was targeted at maximising the existing Big Glory Bay Stewart Island waterspace asset and included a successful application to increase the 'bay-wide nitrogen' cap and relocation of some of the marine farming sites within Big Glory Bay took four years and has cost $\frac{s 9(2)(b)(ii)}{s 9(2)(b)}$ in consenting costs.
 This work has taken the Big Glory Bay production from a 3,200 GWT business to a 5,200 GWT (now) and in the future closer to 6,000 GWT.

-Step Two of the 2016 growth strategy has focused on locating and developing two new open ocean farms, this work began in 2017 and has generated a RMA consenting spend to date of \$~1.3 million - consents are now lodged for two new farms and both applications are posed to go through public notification.
-Contingent on the grant of the open ocean consents Sanford is also building a new freshwater hatchery that will deliver King salmon smolt at 500 grams or more, to the ocean farms, the design and consenting spend for the hatchery is in excess of \$~2 million to date.
-In summary the Sanford salmon business has spent \$~4.7 million on RMA consultants and consenting with three significant hurdles still to be negotiated for the open ocean sites and the hatchery/processing plant, as well as public notification, hearing and the resolution of any appeals.
+Step Two of the 2016 growth strategy has focused on locating and developing two new open ocean farms, this work began in 2017 and has generated a RMA consenting spend to date of \$ 9(2)(b)(ii) - consents are now lodged for two new farms and both applications are posed to go through public notification.
+Contingent on the grant of the open ocean consents Sanford is also building a new freshwater hatchery that will deliver King salmon smolt at 500 grams or more, to the ocean farms, the design and consenting spend for the hatchery is in excess of \$ 9(2)(b)(ii) to date.
+In summary the Sanford salmon business has spent \$ 9(2)(b)(ii) on RMA consultants and consenting with three significant hurdles still to be negotiated for the open ocean sites and the hatchery/processing plant, as well as public notification, hearing and the resolution of any appeals.